 When I was a college student, I would sometimes drive around Springfield’s Rountree neighborhood and daydream about living there.
 Near downtown and Missouri State University’s campus, this historic neighborhood is filled with charming bungalows and tree-lined sidewalks perfect for strolling.
 Now that I live within walking distance of Pickwick Avenue and Cherry Street, the ever-growing social center of the neighborhood, I’m amazed how there’s even more to love about this area of the city, and I’m quick to recommend it to anyone coming to visit.
 Here are just a few of the must-sees (and must-eats!)
 Rountree has to offer:

 Sarah Jenkins at Cherry Picker Package x Fare

 You’ll find fresh tea room fare and save-room-worthy desserts at Tea Bar & Bites, a lunch staple with a dreamy brick patio.
-A few doors down is Culture Counter, a specialty grocery store featuring local produce, fresh juices and a rotating selection of homemade ice cream.
-(Vegan mint chip?
-Yes, please!)
+A few doors down is Culture Flock an inclusive and fun apparel and accessories store that also hosts different workshop classes and events.
 On the corner, there’s Cherry Picker Package x Fare.
 This one-time filling station is a coffee shop, lunch counter or neighborhood bar—depending on what time of day you show up.
 I can’t get enough of the Date Lady latte, which gets its signature sweetness from locally made date syrup, and I’ll often leave with a new bottle of wine from the impressive selection to enjoy at home later.